 Gene, I would like to wish you all the best – you deserve it all.

 Thank you, Ronnie Hawkins, for your support of Gene Watson.

 About Ronnie Hawkins…

-Ronnie Hawkins is a native of Huntsville, Arkansas where he was born on Thursday 10 January 1935, two days after the birth of Elvis Presley (Tuesday 8 January 1935 - Tuesday 16 August 1977).
+Ronnie Hawkins was a native of Huntsville, Arkansas where he was born on Thursday 10 January 1935, two days after the birth of Elvis Presley (Tuesday 8 January 1935 – Tuesday 16 August 1977).

 Ronnie Hawkins’ mother was a teacher and his father was a barber.
 The family moved to nearby Fayetteville, Arkansas, when Ronnie Hawkins was nine years old.

 During high school, Ronnie Hawkins served in the National Guard, yet he still had time to dabble in his first love, which was music.